 Author Bio: Jenn

 Born in South Florida and raised in North Carolina, I acquired a strong sense of Southern hospitality growing up.
-After I graduated nursing school in NC in 2007, I moved back to Florida to pursue my dreams.
+After I graduated from nursing school in NC in 2007, I moved back to Florida to pursue my dreams.
 Somewhere along the way I met my amazing husband Mike, we married in 2014 in Costa Rica and recently relocated to Dallas.
-Gardening and cooking are my two hobbies that have inspired me to share what I have learned with the world.
+Gardening and cooking are the two hobbies that have inspired me to share what I have learned with the world on jennsfarmtable.com.

 - Zucchini Banana Bread - Jan 11, 2018